GraphingLib/GraphingLib/README.md

 ## Contributing

 We welcome contributions from the community.
-If you're interested in contributing to GraphingLib, please read our [contributing guidelines on our documentation website](https://www.graphinglib.org/en/stable/contributing.html).
+If you're interested in contributing to GraphingLib, please read our [contribution guidelines](https://www.graphinglib.org/en/stable/contributing.html) on our documentation website.

 ## Example
 Here is a short example showing how to use GraphingLib to create a figure with a scatter plot, a fit, and a histogram of the residuals.